spacetelescope/terraform-deploy/README.md

 This repo houses an opinionated deployment of PANGEO-style JupyterHub-ready infrastructure with [Terraform](https://www.terraform.io/).

-This particular branch is presented for use with the Medium blog post JupyterHub-Ready Infrastructure Deployment with Terraform on AWS.
+This particular branch is presented for use with the Medium blog post [Deploying JupyterHub-Ready Infrastructure with Terraform on AWS](https://medium.com/pangeo/terraform-jupyterhub-aws-34f2b725f4fd).
 The guide to deploy this JupyterHub-ready infrastructure can be summarized as:
 - Download Terraform, its dependencies, and the repo
 - Configure a few settings for the infrastructure and for the AWS CLI
 - Deploy the infrastructure using Terraform commands